GuoyJeng/exercise-repo/README.md

-this is readme please :D
+this is readme please :P
+add anythings that i think it's great :P